-I will argue Why I endorse the focus on protection of this group of subjects, as well as the central role of the requirement of minimal risk and burden That paragraph 27 however is not very subtle, and how the two issues that deserve most attention could be dealt with Why now time has come for refinement
+- 1. Why I endorse the focus on protection of this group of subjects, as well as the central role of the requirement of minimal risk and burden - 2.
+That paragraph 27 however is not very subtle, and how the two issues that deserve most attention could be dealt with - Why now, time has come for refinement